 Your Shar Pei is not a high-energy breed but along with regular walks, he will appreciate some toys to keep him mentally and physically stimulated.

-These toys can actually save your money as hopefully your Shar Pei won’t destroy your home or chew your shoes when you leave him alone.
+These toys can actually save your money as hopefully he won’t destroy your home or chew your shoes when you leave him alone.

 Just be sure to buy good quality toys that will last more than one afternoon.
 For these, you can expect to pay around $50 to $75 a toy.

-There are a number of provisions you will need to purchase for your new Shar Pei.
+There are a number of provisions you will need to purchase for your new pet.
 These can include your puppy’s bed, carrier, leash, harness, dog tag, and food and water bowls.

-On average, these supplies will cost around $410 to buy as an initial expense but as your dog gets older you’ll just have to replace what breaks or wears out so you’ll likely look at spending between $75 and $330 a year on supplies.
+On average, you will spend around $410 for these supplies as an initial expense but as your dog gets older, you’ll just have to replace what breaks or wears out so you’ll likely look at spending between $75 and $330 a year on supplies.

-What are the Additional Costs that Come with Owning a Shar Pei?
+What are the Additional Costs that Come with Owning this Breed?

-Besides the above costs, there are a few other things that will cost money when it comes to caring for your Shar Pei.
+Besides the above expenses, there are a few other things that will cost money when it comes to caring for your Chinese Shar-Pei.

-This includes puppy training which can cost between $150 and $200 for five weekly sessions, a license that makes it legal to own a dog in some states and costs between $10 and $20 a year, and dog walking and boarding fees which can cost between $15 and $85 a day.
+This includes puppy training which can be between $150 and $200 for five weekly sessions, a license that makes it legal to own a dog in some states and ranging between $10 and $20 a year, and dog walking and boarding fees which can let you spend between $15 and $85 a day.

-As mentioned, Shar Peis will cost between $750 and $1500 to buy however the initial purchase price is not the only thing to consider when getting a dog.
+As mentioned, Shar-Peis will cost between $750 and $1500 to buy however the initial purchase fee is not the only thing to consider when getting a dog.